inesmcm26/captcha-solver/README.md

 <h3> Datasets

 - simple_captcha: really simple captcha
-- gard_captcha: similar to the previous one, but with lower case letters
+- hard_captcha: similar to the previous one, but with lower case letters

 <h3> Image processing </h3>